brechtsanders/winlibs_tools/README.md

 # winlibs build tools
-Tools for building [winlibs](https://winlibs.com/) packages from source using MinGW-w64
+Tools for building [winlibs](https://winlibs.com/) packages from source using the MinGW-w64 GCC compiler for Windows.